Counting D1-D5-P Microstates in Supergravity: Introduction and Summary

 However, the D1-D5 system does not correspond to a black hole of finite horizon size, but rather to a geometry where the horizon itself is singular \cite{Mathur:2005zp}.
 To obtain a black hole with a finite horizon area, a third charge must be added.
 The D1-D5-P black hole was the subject of the original holographic counting by Strominger and Vafa \cite{Strominger:1996sh}; they found that the entropy of this black hole was precisely accounted for by the number of states in the dual CFT with the same quantum numbers.
 This was also generalized to the BMPV black hole with angular momentum \cite{Breckenridge:1996is}.

 Although a triumph for black hole physics and holograpy, the Strominger-Vafa counting of D1-D5-P states was done in the dual CFT without any hint towards what these individual states might look like on the supergravity side of the correspondence.
 This changed with the advent of the \emph{superstrata solutions} \cite{Bena:2015bea,Bena:2017xbt,Heidmann:2019xrd,Shigemori:2020yuo}, the smooth, horizonless microstate geometries that each correspond to a single microstate of the D1-D5-P BMPV black hole.
-There is a large family of known superstrata geometries, although not all superstrata that are believed to exist within this framework have known solutions.\footnote{Note also that the known superstrata are those that are based on $AdS_3\times S^3$; more generally one could consider also superstrata on $AdS_3\times S^3/\mathbb{Z}_k$ or backgrounds with more than one three-cycle.}
+There is a large family of known superstrata geometries, although not all superstrata that are believed to exist within this framework have known solutions.\footnote{Note also that the known superstrata are those that are based on $AdS_3\times S^3$; more generally one could consider also superstrata on $AdS_3\times S^3/\mathbb{Z}_k$ or backgrounds with more than one three-cycle.} Known superstrata solutions are usually parametrized and denoted by three integers $(k,m,n)$; we review their construction briefly in section \ref{sec:SSoverview}.